 The Sacred Land Film Project of Earth Island Institute produces media and educational materials—films, curricula, photographs, articles and Web content—to deepen public understanding of sacred places, indigenous cultures and environmental justice.
 Since 1984, our mission has been to use film, journalism and education to rekindle reverence for land, increase respect for cultural diversity, stimulate dialogue about connections between nature and culture, and help protect sacred lands and diverse spiritual practices.
 Currently in distribution: our award-winning PBS documentary films, In the Light of Reverence (2001) and the four-part series, Standing on Sacred Ground (2014).

-The Run4Salmon Curriculum Guide is a collaborative effort between the Winnemem Wintu Tribe, the Sacred Land Film Project, and educators and journalists.
-The guide was written by Jessica Abbe with Toby McLeod, Dessa Drake, Nichelle Garcia and Marc Dadigan.
+The Run4Salmon Curriculum is a collaborative effort between the Winnemem Wintu Tribe, educators, filmmakers, and journalists.
+Research and content were developed by Chief Caleen Sisk, Jessica Abbe with Toby McLeod, Dessa Drake, Nichelle Garcia, Will Doolittle, and Marc Dadigan.
 Gary Mulcahy and Cat Wilder created the web pages.
-Thanks to Misa Joo, Will Doolittle, Ricardo Torres and Pua Case.
+Thanks to Misa Joo, Ricardo Torres and Pua Case.